Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Bogoljubov assumption

 \section{Bogoljubov assumption}

-In the previous chapter, we showed that a proper description of the specific heat of a bosonic system requires the inclusion of inter-particle interactions, especially near the condensation transition.
+In the previous chapter, we showed that a description of the specific heat of a bosonic system requires the inclusion of inter-particle interactions, especially near the condensation transition.
 In this chapter, we begin our study of the interacting Bose gas starting from the simplest regime, i.e., the zero-temperature limit.
-At \( T = 0 \), all bosons in a Bose-Einstein condensate occupy the same single-particle quantum state, indicating complete macroscopic coherence.
+At \( T = 0 \), one expects that a large macroscopic part of bosons within a Bose-Einstein condensate occupy a one-particle quantum state.
 Let us denote by \( \varphi_0 = |0\rangle \) the ground-state eigenfunction of the one-particle Hamiltonian, which defines the condensate mode.
 The many-body wavefunction \( |\phi_N\rangle \) of the condensate composed of \( N \) bosons can then be represented as a fully symmetric product state, given by

 where $a^\dagger_0$ creates a boson in the state $\varphi_0$.
 The operator number satisfies

 Instead, in the thermodynamic limit the operator $a_0 a_0^\dagger$ satisfies

 and similarly for the annihilation operator